 It's hard to get ahead with Uncle Sam stretching out his hand every time you earn a few extra bucks.
 While paying what you owe is the patriotic way, it's always nice to owe less rather than more.
 Here are some of the best (and strictly legal) ways to reduce your taxable income but still satisfy Uncle Sam when he comes knocking.

 Sometimes enrollment times are limited, so check with your human resources department to determine when you're eligible.
 Familiarize yourself with what qualifies as a reimbursable expense.
-For example, you may be surprised to learn that expenses for over-the-counter medicine may qualify under health care flex spending or that, under the Child and Dependent Care credit, expenses for an after-school program may qualify for your kindergartner even though school does not.
+For example, you may be surprised to learn that expenses for over-the-counter medicine may qualify under health-care flex spending or that, under the Child and Dependent Care credit, expenses for an after-school program may qualify for your kindergartener even though school does not.

 Likewise, the interest on your student loan may be deductible.
-Or you may qualify for a benefit under the Lifetime Learning credit or the Hope credit.
+Or you may qualify for a benefit under the Lifetime Learning credit or the American Opportunity credit.

 But make sure you're not double-dipping, i.e., taking more higher education deductions than are allowed.
 For example, you may not take both the Hope and the Lifetime Learning credits for the same student in the same year.
 Check the IRS' Publication 970, Tax Benefits for Education for details.

 3. Fund your retirement.
 Failing to fund your 401(k) is like throwing away free money -- yes, even in times like these.
 That's because you pass up the employer match.
 Your contribution is withdrawn from your paycheck pre-tax, which means that the dollars you save are worth a whole lot more than the ones you intend to spend.